 3. Leasing Is Cheaper If You Don't Want To Buy

-Lease deals are cheaper than PCP contracts because you only borrow part of the car's total value, rather than the full amount.
-Even if you choose a used car through PCP, you still borrow its full value, which is why a lease is better if you don't want to buy.
+Lease deals are usually cheaper than PCP contracts because you only pay for part of the car's total value, rather than the full amount.
+Even if you choose a used car through PCP, you still pay for its full value, which is why a lease is better if you don't want to buy or want to upgrade every few years.

 We have very strong relationships with car manufacturers & dealers, which lets us guarantee lower prices & give you better deals.